532 County Road 523

 Catholic Charities/Somerset is 5.9 miles from Whitehouse Station, NJ

-Catholic Charities/Somerset is committed to assisting any person with a drug or alcohol use disorder in the Whitehouse Station, New Jersey area find full recovery.
+Catholic Charities/Somerset is committed to assisting any person with a drug or alcohol use disorder in the Whitehouse Station, NJ. area find full recovery.
 It provides several services - such as outpatient detox centers, outpatient substance abuse treatment services, short term addiction treatment centers, long term treatment programs, inpatient addiction treatment programs and others - in keeping with its philosophy of the addiction treatment and rehab methods that are effective in recovery.
 This drug and alcohol treatment facility also believes that people need individual care to be able to maintain their sobriety.

 As such, Catholic Charities/Somerset has specialized in cognitive/behavior therapy, brief intervention approach, dual diagnosis drug rehab, rational emotive behavioral therapy, individual psychotherapy, group therapy and more.
 At the same time, it accepts clients who are clients with HIV/AIDS, co-occurring mental and substance abuse disorders, active duty military, transgender or (LGBT) clients, self-help groups, programs for the hearing impaired, and others.
 This substance abuse treatment facility uses treatment modalities that can help clients to maintain lasting and permanent sobriety and abstinence from the substances abused in the past.